How To Get a Medical Marijuana Card in Washington DC

 4. Any other treatment, as determined by rulemaking, whose side effects require treatment through the administration of medical marijuana

-How do I Apply for an MMJ Card in the District of Columbia?
+How Do I Apply for an MMJ Card in the District of Columbia in 2024?

-District of Columbia residents seeking to submit applications for acceptance into the district's medical marijuana program can apply using three different ways.
-These are:
+District of Columbia residents seeking to submit applications for acceptance into the District's medical marijuana program can apply:

 2000 14th Street Northwest 4th Floor